rajsolkar/ai-data-analyst-agent/README.md

 - Add user authentication and access control
 - Deploy publicly using Streamlit Cloud or Hugging Face Spaces

+⚠️ **Note:**
+The OpenAI API key used in this demo has limited credits, so you may occasionally see an "insufficient_quota" error.
+The full logic and LLM integration work correctly when used with an active API key.

 ## Author
 Raj Solkar
 Aspiring Data Analyst | AI Enthusiast